Elijah1111/QGIS-Stuff/README.md

 BBox should be ready to go for any one.

-The other two scripts are specilized to my usaes, hopefully someone finds them helpful
+The other two scripts are specilized to my uses, hopefully someone finds them helpful